kamioftea/advent-of-code-2017/src/main/tut/Day23.md

 From there there are a number of loops.
 I've labeled the jnz targets below on the left.
 Then it is noticeable that g is often used in a pattern:
 * Set g = var1
-* Subtract var2 from 0
+* Subtract var2 from g
 * If g != 0 skip the next line/loop

 Which is equivalent to if(var1 == var2) set a thing or break out of the current